The University of Akron / Summit County Sheriff's Office

 The Alexander J. Rohr Memorial Scholarship Fund

 The Alexander J. Rohr Memorial Scholarship Fund was established in 2006 by the family and friends in loving memory of Alex Rohr who was a student at The University of Akron and had interest in a career in law enforcement.
 Endowment income is available for students enrolled in the Police Academy, who have demonstrated financial need.
 Recipients will be selected by members of Alex Rohr’s family based on recommendations by the Office of Student Financial Aid.
+There will be a $1000 scholarship awarded.
 The funds may be used for tuition, fees or to purchase books for the classes.
 Click here to read more about Alex.

-The scholarship application must be turned into Lisa Breiding, Polsky 324.
+The scholarship application must be turned into Kathy Shaffer, Polsky 327.

 Note for students interested in applying for a scholarship: The Department of Development at The University of Akron does not accept applications for, or distribute, scholarships.